Only if you have a low-profile T-2-ring like #2408318 or if you use the M48-thread, you'll have to use additional spacer rings.

 I also want to use other eyepieces.
 How do I know the right distance between fieldstop position and the MPCC?

 The Multi Purpose Coma Corrector Mark III eliminates coma across the full photographic field without manipulating the focal length.
-The proprietory lens design has our Phantom Group™ wideband multicoating on all air to glass lens surfaces.
+The proprietory lens design has our Phantom Group™ wideband multicoating on all air to glass surfaces.
 This treatment delivers highest transmission combined with lowest amount of scatter and reflections across a very wide spectral range from UV to NIR.
 The original MPCC had been designed for an f/ratio of f4.5 to f6.
 The new Mark III however works exceptionally well even down to f3.5.
 Stars remain pinpoints across the field and the visual use likewise is made much easier - with the help of the 2" (M48) male filter thread at the eyepiece facing side.

 Technical data of MPCC Mark III